Areas of Application

 For slowly running swivel axes, no run-in cycle is required.

-Lubrication Variations
+Lubrication Methods

 Grease Lubrication

-Standard grease uses special grease per DIN 51825-KPH-C1N-30.
+The standard grease is a special grease per DIN 51825-KPH-C1N-30.

-For relubrication quantities, please contact the myonic application engineering team.
+For relubrication quantities, please email sales@eb-system.com.

 Oil Lubrication

 Of course, AXRY-NGX (NGX-SBI) bearings can also be oil lubricated.
 These bearings are typically connected to a central oil lubrication system.
-Use suffix -L120 to obtain grease-free bearings (corrosion protection only).
+Use the suffix -L120 to obtain grease-free bearings (corrosion protection only).

 Over-lubrication Warning